 - AWS John C. Lincoln Memorial Scholarship: $3,500

-- Flinn Foundation Scholarship: $120,000 value; Covers tuition, fees, room and board, and at least 2 travel abroad experiences
+- Flinn Foundation Scholarship: Up to $120,000 value to cover tuition, fees, room and board, and at least 2 travel abroad experiences

-To find more scholarships that are open to you, check out scholarship search sites like Fastweb.com.
-Just enter some basic demographic information and you will be matched up with dozens of scholarship opportunities.
+To find more scholarships that may be open to you, you can check out scholarship search sites like Fastweb.com.
+This site will ask you to enter some basic demographic information in order to match you up with scholarship opportunities.

 Arizona Online Education Resources

-Several free online resources can provide support as you research an Arizona online college, including:
+There are several free online resources that may provide support as you research Arizona online colleges, including:

 - Arizona Commission for Postsecondary Education: This website has a comprehensive career guide and lists financial aid resources available to Arizona students.

-- Arizona Private Postsecondary Education: This organization oversees Arizona’s 228 private colleges and universities.
-You can research schools, learn about policies governing private Arizona colleges, and file complaints.
+- Arizona Private Postsecondary Education: This organization oversees Arizona’s private educational institutions.
+You can research schools, learn about policies governing private Arizona colleges, and file complaints on this site.